- Pros: No monthly fee. Simple rate. Easy to use, but excellent features. Fast transfers. Commitment-free.

 No other costs

-Square doesn’t charge for anything else, and that includes refunds and chargeback processing.
-Square also handles the admin side of chargebacks for free.
+Square doesn’t charge for anything else, and that includes chargeback processing, including the handling of disputes.

 Because there’s a slightly higher risk of fraud for keyed card payments, you should take extra precautions in some payment scenarios – more on that below.